-Most templates labeled "ATS-friendly" have never been tested against a real ATS parser.
-We just put 13 of ours through six: Workday, Greenhouse, Lever, Taleo, iCIMS, and SmartRecruiters.
-Below: the full per-template, per-platform parse-rate matrix, four new editions tuned to specific parsers, and the format and template choices that actually move the needle in 2026.
+The best resume templates for 2026 are not the prettiest ones; they are the ones a parser can read.
+Most templates marketed as the "best resume templates 2026" have never been run through a real Applicant Tracking System.
+We put 13 of ours through six: Workday, Greenhouse, Lever, Taleo, iCIMS, and SmartRecruiters.
+Below: the full per-template, per-platform parse-rate matrix, a 2026 best-practices checklist, four editions tuned to specific parsers, and the format choices that actually move the needle this year.
+ATS-tested is the differentiator that separates a template that looks good from one that gets read.

 What is an ATS-Friendly Resume Template?